-Rochelle Zell does not serve food (including breakfast, lunch, coffee/tea service and through the vending machine) on fast days.
+Rochelle Zell does not serve food (including breakfast, lunch, coffee/tea service) on fast days.

 ACADEMIC PROGRAM AND POLICIES

 ACADEMIC HONESTY

 Academic honesty is a value embraced by the Rochelle Zell faculty.
 With the exception of collaborative/group assignments, all student work, including classroom assessments (quizzes, test, projects, essays), is to be completed by students on their own.